yukiakai212/typeany/README.md

 [![Build Status][github-build-url]][github-url]
 [![codecov][codecov-image]][codecov-url]

-> Destroy types like a pro.
-Bring chaos to TypeScript.
+> TypeScript is just JavaScript in a cosplay.

-`typegone` is a CLI tool that **replaces all TypeScript type annotations with `any`**, including JSDoc types.
+`typegone` is a CLI tool that **replaces all TypeScript type annotations with `any`** or **removes all TypeScript types**, including JSDoc types -  effectively turning your TS into JS.
 Despite replacing all types, it does **not modify the logic** of your code.
+- Can be used to simplify TypeScript into vanilla JavaScript by stripping out all type-related syntax — useful for prototyping, analysis, or tool integration.

 ---